 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for February delivery rose 2 cents to $2.61 a gallon.
-February heating oil rose 4 cents $3.40 a gallon.
-February natural gas fell 13 cents to $2.94 per 1,000 cubic feet.
+Wholesale gasoline for February delivery fell 2 cents to $2.59 a gallon.
+February heating oil fell 13 cents $3.27 a gallon.
+February natural gas rose 17 cents to $3.11 per 1,000 cubic feet.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.